brbbrb/tableau-citi-bike-analytics/README.md

 # Citi Bike Analytics
-This project uses a combination of python and Tableau to generate reports for CitiBike data in the year 2020.
+This project uses a combination of Python and Tableau to generate reports for CitiBike data in the year 2020.

 ## Background